KoczOo/HotelManager/README.md

 ---

 ## Technologies Used

-Java: Core programming language used for the backend implementation.
+- **Java**: Core programming language used for the backend implementation.
-Spring Boot: Framework used for creating a RESTful API and handling backend logic.
+- **Spring Boot**: Framework used for creating a RESTful API and handling backend logic.
-PostgreSQL: Database used for storing room, reservation, and guest data.
+- **PostgreSQL**: Database used for storing room, reservation, and guest data.
-Angular: Frontend framework used for building the user interface.
+- **Angular**: Frontend framework used for building the user interface.
-PrimeNG: UI component library for Angular used to create modern, responsive layouts.
+- **PrimeNG**: UI component library for Angular used to create modern, responsive layouts.
-RxJS: Library used in Angular for reactive programming and handling asynchronous data streams.
+- **RxJS**: Library used in Angular for reactive programming and handling asynchronous data streams.